stlab/better-code/better-code/src/chapter-2-contracts.md

 Not all code runs in a straight line, though, so Hoare also gave us a tool for reasoning about loops.

-A **loop invariant** is a condition that holds before and after each iteration.
+A **loop invariant** is a condition that holds just before a loop, after each iteration, and just after the loop.
 In this linear search there's an *invariant* that no element preceding the `i`th one is equal to `x`.

 ```swift